mangusta123/traderobots1/README.md

 within C++ program whereas in C# it is just the matter of linking COM module by simply choosing it in

-the project properties - by doing so all COM functions become automatically visible across the program
+the project properties - by doing so all COM functions become automatically visible across the program.

 It is required to have an account registered in ITinvest since SmartLab connects to ITinvest server by

-means of ITinvest user credentials
+means of ITinvest user credentials.

 Primary goal of any Trade Robot is to listen (subscribe) to certain stocks/derivatives, receive trade

 information about them (ticks, bid/ask, open/close, time bars), process them and based on the result,

-issue BUY/SELL transaction to the server
+issue BUY/SELL transaction to the server.

 Proper GUI can be developed to work with desired stocks/derivatives (similar to the one given together

 with SmartCom tutorial on ITinvest website).
-Programs in the repository are console-based
+Programs in this repository are console-based.

 DeltaStrategy and SpreadStrategy were designed specifically for Moscow Stock Exchange derivative called